 The majority of CIOs in the LexisNexis study reported that a national provider identifier (NPI) is necessary to improve interoperability and provide efficient follow-up care.
 For the secure transport of healthcare data, etherFAX extends its fax capabilities to the Direct Project. etherFAX SEN bridges the gap between Direct messaging and fax and expands the footprint of the etherFAX network to include the hundreds of thousands of Direct-enabled hospitals and physicians nationwide.

-Through etherFAX SEN, healthcare professionals and providers can utilize their NPI number to securely transmit healthcare-critical data in direct communication, similar to how they would use a fax number.
+Through etherFAX SEN, healthcare professionals and providers can protect PHI and store patient data in the cloud by utilizing their NPI number to securely transmit healthcare-critical data in direct communication, similar to how they would use a fax number.